Clubs and Committees

 Does your work support communities through volunteer opportunities, community-engaged learning, or other direct engagement?

-If the answer is yes, our office is interested in collaborating with you!
+If the answer is yes, see what opportunities our office can offer you!

 CCP Student and Alumni Advisory Committee

-The CCP Student and Alumni Advisory Committee provides input to the Director of the CCP on the following (but not limited to):
+The CCP Student and Alumni Advisory Committee provides input to the direction of the CCP on the following (but not limited to):

-- Recommendations for next steps to enhance service-learning, community engagement and community-based learning opportunities at the University of Toronto.
+- Recommendations for next steps to enhance community engagement and community-based learning opportunities at the University of Toronto

-Additionally, Committee members will also have to opportunity to be a part of a sub-committee for CCP’s Community-Engaged Initiative Grant and CCP Advisory Council.
+Committee members will also have to opportunity to be a part of the CCP’s Community-Engaged Initiative Grant Review Committee and CCP Advisory Council.

 The CCP Student and Alumni Advisory Committee is comprised of: